pray10011/kilo-in-go/README.md

 # kilo in go
-kilo editor written in go
+kilo editor written in go.